steeles/WC_sequence/README.md

 [ us 2]
 For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.

-[us 19]
-micheyl 2005 actually looks like a fast self adaptation and a slow feedback inhibition from the nmda currents from the integrator layer

 [us 13]
 how do i deliver same stim to different tuning efficiently? stim generator function, static method. maybe a class method?